 To combat the pain of sitting awkwardly—as well as the tendency to sit too long in static postures—people add support elements.
 These range from keyboard trays to highly adjustable chairs to work surfaces that adjust vertically to movable monitor arms.
 As good as each of these is in promoting healthy postural change, a problem persists: They lack concordance because they do not work in concert.

 Changing postures requires the person to adjust each element independently.
 That seldom happens.
 This is further complicated by ergonomic guidelines that base the design of work areas on an upright seated posture.
 If the person wants to work in a reclined posture—which has been shown to offer health benefits—moving puts everything out of alignment.

 As research has shown, reclining reduces the load on the lumbar spine and paraspinal musculature (e.g., Andersson et al., 1974) and pumps nutrients to the intervertebral discs—the soft cushions between the spinal vertebrae (Andersson, 1981).
 Compared to upright postures where the effects of gravity on the spine are most pronounced, reclining effectively reduces compression of the discs.
 This, in turn, reduces the rate of fluid dissipation.

-A reclined, or what might be called a working-reclined, posture is not only healthy, it is preferred.
+Assuming a reclined, or what might be called a working-reclined, posture is not only healthy, it is preferred.
 Researchers found that when the only task constraint is forward-directed to a visual target across the room, such as viewing a projection screen, subjects chose a reclined-torso posture (Gscheidle and Reed, 2004).